 Nunavut is located on the northern coast of Canada, it is probably one of the most beautiful provinces in the country and one of the coldest ones.
 When you first arrive at Nunavut you will feel like you are on another planet, especially in the northern regions of this province.
 Although living off the grid here is possible, it is a completely different way of off grid living than in the southern provinces.

 Nunavut is not a good option for off grid living, the local climate is way too harsh, in most of the province you won’t be able to grow anything and the cost of living is so high that you might as well move to Hawaii.
-People who live off the grid in Nunavut mostly live off the land, they are skilled hunters and fisherman and most of them do not even bother generating power.
+People who live off the grid in Nunavut mostly live off the land, they are skilled hunters and fishermen and most of them do not even bother generating power.

 If you want to live off the grid in Nunavut then you will need a reliable bear spray, my personal recommendation is to use one that is effective against all types of bears Click here to check it out on Amazon.com

-In the northern parts of the province, there are a lot of areas owned by the Inuits like Kugluktuk, Bathurst, Gjoa, Coral Harbour, Repulse Bay, Hall beach, and Grise Fiord.
+In the northern parts of the province, there are a lot of areas owned by the Inuits like Kugluktuk, Bathurst, Gjoa, Coral Harbour, Repulse Bay, Hall Beach, and Grise Fiord.
 Nunavut is one of the largest provinces in Canada and with one of the lowest population densities.
 Currently, there are around 39k people living here and the population has started to steadily grow in the past couple of years.

 The vast majority of Nunavut is dominated by the polar climate, in the southern parts of the province the climate is subarctic.
 This basically means that summers are short and cold, and the winters are even colder and longer.
 The local climate is fairly arid, and a lot of people who can not handle the high humidity of some of the southern provinces move to this province.
 The average summertime temperature is around 50°F (10 C) and the average wintertime temperature is between 5 °F to -104°F (-5C to -40C ).
 If you want to compare this province to a state then check out my recent article Off grid living in Virginia ( Mother of States ).